triistany/dotfiles/README.md

 usermod -aG wheel,video,audio,storage username
 ```

-In order to have root privileges we need sudo:
+Install sudo to have root privileges:

 ```bash
 pacman -S sudo
 ```

-Edit **/etc/sudoers** with nano or vim by uncommenting this line:
+Edit **/etc/sudoers** with nano or vim and uncomment this line:

 ```bash
 ## Uncomment to allow members of group wheel to execute any command